moddie666/apcctl/README.md

 ```
 USAGE: apcctl (ls|<outlet number>|<outlet name regex(awk)>) [on|off]
 ```
-for now this works for certain only with 2.7.X FW since (at least 3.7.X) the other one i tested with has a different menu structure.
+for now this works for certain only with 2.7.X FW since the other one i tested with (3.7.X) has a different menu structure.